PGSafarik/Gorgona/README.md

 ## 1. GENERAL INFO:
 !THIS PROJECT IS STOPPED! - see on the part 4

+The Gorgona project is intended as a manager and launcher of games under the Linux OS.
+It is written in C++ using the Fox GUI framework.
+Its primary task was to replace the Java application JGameLauncher by Parallel Realities.
+The main motivation was the need to write shell launchers for many games, or the impossibility of sorting games according to certain criteria (e.g. genre).

+At this point, the Gorgon has more or less fulfilled its original goals and in some ways surpassed its original design.
+It includes a Lua interpreter and several built-in functions that allow you to write universal game launchers.
+At the moment, it only allows you to manually insert the game into the list and enter the necessary data about the game.
+Gorgona then places the game in the corresponding section, from where it can then also be launched.
+The list of games can be displayed in two variants (icons and a detailed list).

+For this project and its parts, names from Greek mythology are used Gorgona – Game manager
+  Morfeus – Univerzal GUI game launch.

 ## 2. COMPILATION AND INSTALLATION:
 *Dependecies:*
   * [Foxtoolkit 1.7.76](http://fox-toolkit.org/ftp/fox-1.7.76.tar.gz)